Library Digital Publishing Fellow

-Under general direction of the Exhibits and Campus Art Curator, the Digital Publishing Project Fellow will help investigate, develop, and pilot digital publishing approaches for library assets with a primary focus on faculty exhibit catalogs.
-The fellow will contribute to new directions in the open dissemination of digital materials resulting from the Creative Works program exhibition scholarship, research, and educational activities.
+Under general direction of the Exhibits and Campus Art Curator, the Library Digital Publishing Fellow will help investigate, develop, and pilot digital publishing approaches for library assets with a primary focus on faculty exhibit catalogs.
+The fellow will contribute to new directions in the open dissemination of digital materials resulting from the Creative Works program’s exhibition, scholarship, research, and educational activities.
+The project’s expected outcomes include development of best practices, prototyping digital catalogs, and program recommendations for publishing digital projects.

-Housed in the Academic Services department, the Creative Works program rethinks access to scholarship by transforming the immersive onsite exhibits generated by faculty and students and reimagines them into a digital exhibit catalog format.
-The digital publishing project goal is to raise the visibility and enhance access to Cal Poly scholarship by transposing the immersive onsite exhibits generated by faculty and students into a digital representation, such as an exhibit catalog.
-The digital publishing of exhibit catalogs presents a responsive publishing alternative and initiates additional access points to freely make available the research of faculty and students to wider and diverse online audiences.
-By creating a nontraditional pathway for publishing scholarly research, this pilot project enables the library to play an active role in strengthening Cal Poly’s scholarly communication system and to ensure that Learn by Doing research is widely disseminated and preserved.
+Housed in the Academic Services department, the Creative Works program rethinks access to scholarship by transforming the immersive on-site exhibits generated by faculty and students and re-imagines them into a digital exhibit catalog format.
+The Digital Publishing Project aims to raise the visibility and enhance access to Cal Poly scholarship by transposing the immersive on-site exhibits generated by faculty and students into a digital representation, such as a digital exhibit catalog.
+Digital publishing opens new access points for exhibit catalogs, and presents a responsive publishing alternative which makes the research of exhibit scholars (typically faculty and students) available to a wider and diverse online audience.
+By creating a non-traditional pathway for publishing scholarly research, this pilot project enables the library to play an active role in strengthening Cal Poly’s scholarly communication system and to ensure that Learn by Doing research is widely disseminated and preserved.

-- ALA-accredited MLS, or comparable experience with relevant advanced degree.
+- Masters level degree such as ALA-accredited MLS, or comparable experience with relevant advanced degree.
 Official certified transcripts of highest degree will be required of finalist(s).

-- Up to two years, or equivalent, of work experience in a library, archive, museum, or in publishing.
+- Up to one year or equivalent of work experience in a library, archive, museum, or in publishing.

-- Familiar with a variety of digital publishing concepts, practices, and procedures including universal design and accessibility compliance, potential open data resources, metadata, and other core informational components.
+- Familiarity with a variety of digital publishing concepts, practices, and procedures.

 - Understanding of and appreciation for the ways new technologies are transforming academic libraries, and willingness to pursue innovative approaches to challenges and opportunities.